-Ask Annie: Why Do I Have to Do an ePortfolio?BY: Anne Fick '20 DATE: November 09, 2016 CATEGORIES: Making the Transition to College
+First-year Files: Why Do I Have to Do an ePortfolio?BY: Annie Fick '20 DATE: November 09, 2016 CATEGORIES: Making the Transition to College

 When you heard we had to create an ePortfolio this summer, did you think, “What is that?” or “How could that be helpful in any way?”

 An ePortfolio is an online tool that allows you to create a representation of your learning and achievement using a variety of electronic media.
 Dr. Holly Martin (pictured right), associate dean in the First Year of Studies, provides insight into the purpose of the advising side of the First Year ePortfolio